prggmr/zf2-docpx/zend/PubSubHubbub/CallbackInterface.rst

     unsubscription request.
 This should be the Hub Server confirming the the request prior to taking action on it.

-    :param array $httpData: GET/POST data if available and not in $_GET/POST
+    :param array: GET/POST data if available and not in $_GET/POST
-    :param bool $sendResponseNow: Whether to send response now or when asked
+    :param bool: Whether to send response now or when asked